jishan0908-boop/5G_Notes/README.md

 Unified Data Management and Unified Data Repositroy .
 The User Subscription Data is stored in Unified Data Repository .
 UDM is the forntend of the user subscription data . it support AMF  in access of the Autherisation , registor management for the devices etc.

 ## 7. PCF :
-Policy Control Function , Charging related function depending on the usage by the device.PCF provides two kind of policies support . first , the policy related to Session Management , for example , certain kind of traffices is supported or not supported and Second policy is related to non session management they are like mobility policy . example , the device may not have rights to access the network in certain geographical area.
+Policy Control Function , Charging related function depending on the usage by the device.PCF provides two kind of policies support . first , the policy related to Session Management , for example , certain kind of traffices is supported or not supported their and Second policy is related to non session management they are like mobility policy example , the device may not have rights to access the network in certain geographical area.